What is Diabetic Foot Care?

 To understand diabetic foot care and why it is so crucial, it is important to address the many contributing factors that play into the overall condition of diabetes.
 It is also important to remember that our feet do a lot for us, but are not always at the top of our mind when we think about our health.

 What is Diabetes?

 Diabetes is a national health care crisis.
 Obesity contributes significantly to the development of type 2 diabetes, but a sedentary life style is one of the causes of both obesity and diabetes.
-Diabetics have an inability to consistently and accurately breakdown sugars due to the pancreas’ inability to produce Insulin.
+Diabetics have an inability to consistently and accurately breakdown sugars due to the pancreas' inability to produce Insulin.
 The human body has a specific range of blood sugar levels that it prefers.
-We can refer to this as the body’s blood sugar “comfort zone”.
-In its ideal functioning state, the pancreas is able to produce the hormones to maintain the blood sugar level that the body needs.
-The pancreas is able to produce enough hormones to account for high blood sugar spikes, while at the same time having a gentle enough touch to produce less and less of the hormones that break down sugars (as the spike diminishes.)
-The pancreas helps to keep blood sugar levels within the body’s comfort zone.
-When blood sugars cannot be kept within the body’s preferred zone, unusual and unfortunate things begin to happen.
+We can refer to this as the body's blood sugar "comfort zone."
+In its ideal functioning state the pancreas is able to produce hormones to maintain a healthy blood sugar level.
+The pancreas is able to produce enough hormones to account for high blood sugar spikes while at the same time having a gentle enough touch to produce less and less of the hormones that break down sugars (as the spike diminishes.)
+The pancreas helps to keep blood sugar levels within the body's comfort zone.
+When blood sugars cannot be kept within the body's preferred zone unusual and unfortunate things begin to happen.

 What are the the complications of Diabetes?